 In the book, I spelled out how trees can benefit soils, reduce flooding and global warming, and could provide healthy foods like nuts and berries.
 Yet few trees, especially deciduous ones, are being planted The UK has fewer trees than just about any EU country.

-It was the Duchy of Lancaster who in 1621 (not you then obviously but King James 1) arranged for nearby land in Slaidburn to be allocated to some of the parishioners - but not anybody who had squatted the land (called 'Assarters'..see Land).
-I was to live and farm on one of these plots of land in the 1970s.
+It was the Duchy of Lancaster who in 1621 (not you then obviously but King James 1) who arranged for nearby land in Slaidburn to be allocated to some of the parishioners - but not anybody who had squatted the land (called 'Assarters'..
+Look at the Land).
+I was to live and farm on two of these plots of land in the 1970s.
 Each of our two farms had some land by the river rising to land backing on to these moors.
-We planted about a thousand trees over 30 years ago on one farm to protect the other.
+We planted about a thousand trees over 40 years ago on one farm to protect the other.
 You can see it from the sky - what a view the Commonwealth could have of your trees.

 PS I thought you may interested to know that Lancashire has about half tree cover of other countries.
 The Ribble Valley Trust - where your water flows to are trying to plant more trees.
 I thought the above would help them.